drdn/slides/PITCHME.md

 @ul

 - [FiveThirtyEight](https://data.fivethirtyeight.com/) @note[538 is a data analysis blog founded by Nate Silver (author of *The Signal and the Noise*). (*Without cheating,* does anyone know the relevance of the number 538?
 Answer: its the number of electors in the US Electoral College.)
 538 makes all of the data used in its visualizations, predictions, and articles available for reuse through its github page.]
 - [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets) @note[This is a huge collection of public datasets arranged by topic.
-While public, not all of the datasets are free.]
+While public, not all of the datasets are free.
+APD also points to some data challenges, which may also be a useful for idea generation.]
 - [Free Music Archive](http://freemusicarchive.org/) @note[An archive of free music.
 It's pretty sweet.]
-- [UC Irvine Lachine Learning Library](http://archive.ics.uci.edu/ml/index.php) @note[A collection of machine learning ready datasets.
+- [UC Irvine Machine Learning Library](http://archive.ics.uci.edu/ml/index.php) @note[A collection of machine learning ready datasets.
 If ML is your thing, this is a great collection of resources.]

 @snap[south template-note text-gray]
 Slides @ https://go.umd.edu/181015-dcc